adamgligor/adamgligor.github.io/_posts/2019-03-15-aprilia-pegaso-650-new-air-tubes.md

 ---

-Spring and sun finally here, perfect time to mess some more with the motorcycle.
+Spring is finally here, time to tinker with the motorcycle.
 I'll be installing new air tubes.

-This will be my first attempt at this this procedure.
-I'm doing it because I noticed my rear tire goes flat every now and then with no apparent explanation, and I want to be comfortable that I can fix a tire in case I need to, like when going on a trail in the woods.
+Changing tubes is a useful skill for like ... when going on a trail in the woods.

 ## Preparations